 Originally from Aotearoa (New Zealand), Lexi Clare graduated from Mountview with a MA Performance (Distinction) in 2016.

-Theatre credits include: Odyssey (Company Of Giants): Much Ado About Nothing (Auckland Summer Shakespeare): Cow (Auckland Theatre Company): and The Sound Of Music (Lunchbox Theatrical Productions).
+Theatre credits include: Mycelial (Northern Stage & Open Clasp); Odyssey (Company Of Giants); Much Ado About Nothing (Auckland Summer Shakespeare); Cow (Auckland Theatre Company); and The Sound Of Music (Lunchbox Theatrical Productions).

 Lexi co-wrote and performed feminist micro-musical Much Ado About Hero at the debut season of Maiden Speech in 2017. as well as additional runs in London and Brighton.
-Most recently, she co-wrote and performed Game Face, a riotous gig theatre show about the absurdity of our beauty myths.
+In 2019, she co-wrote and performed Game Face, a riotous gig theatre show about the absurdity of our beauty myths.
 Game Face previewed in London before touring to New Zealand in February 2020.

 Before moving to the UK, she trained in commercial dance at Apollo Theatre School.

 Spotlight CV available to view here.

 Reviews for past work:

 "Clare gives a vibrant and beguiling performance filled with pathos.

 humour and heart.
 It's a tour de force performance and an intriguing